Pancreas transplantation: Medical uses

-In most cases, pancreas transplantation is performed on individuals with type 1 diabetes with end-stage renal disease, brittle diabetes, and hypoglycaemic unawareness.
-However, selected type 2 diabetics can also benefit from a pancreas transplant.
+In most cases, pancreas transplantation is performed on people with type 1 diabetes with end-stage renal disease, brittle diabetes, and hypoglycaemic unawareness.
+Other type 2 diabetics can benefit from a pancreas transplant.
 The indications for a type 2 diabetic are a BMI < 30 kg/m2 and low overall insulin requirement (< 1 U/kg/day).
 The majority of pancreas transplantations (> 90%) are simultaneous pancreas-kidney transplantations.

 Complications

 Complications immediately after surgery include clotting of the arteries or veins of the new pancreas (thrombosis), inflammation of the pancreas (pancreatitis), infection, bleeding and rejection.
 Rejection may occur immediately or at any time during the patient's life.
 This is because the transplanted pancreas comes from another organism, thus the recipient's immune system will consider it as an aggression and try to combat it.
-Organ rejection is a serious condition and ought to be treated immediately.
+Organ rejection is a serious condition and must be treated immediately.
 In order to prevent it, patients must take a regimen of immunosuppressive drugs.
 Drugs are taken in combination consisting normally of ciclosporin, azathioprine and corticosteroids.
 But as episodes of rejection may reoccur throughout a patient's life, the exact choices and dosages of immunosuppressants may have to be modified over time.
 Sometimes tacrolimus is given instead of ciclosporin and mycophenolate mofetil instead of azathioprine.